 For more info, check out Applying, removing, finding, and organizing effects.

 In a dissolve, one entire scene gradually blends into another.
 Terms like fade in and fade out are commonly used to describe a transition to and from a blank image.
-This example show the Dip to Black transition applied between two clips.
+This example shows the Dip to Black transition applied between two clips.

 These transition effects manipulate a clip in space.
 This example shows the Flip Over transition, which flips one clip over to reveal a secondary clip on the reverse side.